ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 } PAVerifyStartReq;
 ```

-This message contains any number of encrypted helper shares: it might contain
-the shares uploaded by a single client, or it might contain the shares uploaded
-by multiple clients; we only require that all of the shares correspond to the
-same PA task and HPKE key configuration.
-This allows the aggregator to
-batch-process a number of inputs at once.

 Each helper share has a corresponding message payload contained in
 `PAVerifyStartReq.shares`.
 This includes any protocol-specific information the
 helper needs for input validation, e.g., the joint randomness used by the leader
 and helper for the protocol run.

-Note that a well-formed message contains as many payloads as shares, i.e., the
+Note that a well-formed message contains as
-sequence `PAVerifyStartReq.payloads` has the same number of elements as
+many payloads as shares, i.e., the sequence `PAVerifyStartReq.payloads` has the
-`PAVerifyStartReq.shares`.
-Moreover, the i-th payload should correspond to the
+same number of elements as `PAVerifyStartReq.shares`.
+Moreover, the i-th payload
-i-th share for each i.
+should correspond to the i-th share for each i.

 **Response.**
-The helper handles HTTP requests to `[helper]/verify_start` as follows.
+The helper handles POST requests to `[helper]/verify_start` as follows.
 It first
 checks for a well-formed `PAVerifyStartReq`.
 If not found, then the helper
 aborts and alerts the leader with "malformed verify start request".